Yes! YOU can design a meditation room.

 - The Buddha

 YOU can create a meditation room.
 If I can do it...you can, too.
 I'm not an interior decorator or designer.
 So, please don't let this photo discourage you in any way.
 Yes, this is my current home space for meditation practices.
 You may be thinking (as some of our friends) that it's too elaborate or fancy to create by yourself.
 Since I'm offering assistance at this 360 site to help you design a meditation room, I figure that showing what mine actually looks like would be helpful.

-SIDEBAR: This author's Radio Show ~ Quality Spiritual Programs since 2010.
+SIDEBAR: This author's Radio Show is now ARCHIVED ~ Quality Spiritual Programs 2010-15.
 Online, guided meditation weaved into weekly, cutting-edge talk-radio, "Consider This" on The Art of Living Well Network of blogtalkradio.com Relax and Re-calibrate to ONEness especially if you're just learning to meditate.
-Reduce stress with meditation methods and be inspired -- awaken your Soul consciously -- that's "Doing a 360."
+Reduce stress with meditation methods and be inspired -- awaken your Soul consciously - that's "Doing a 360."

-about this author Nancy Ash, E-RYT, DD, PhD
+about this author Rev Dr Nancy Ash, DD, PhD, E-RYT

 2 Meditation Methods: Learning to Meditate